ZilchEngine/ZilchDocs/zero_editor_documentation/zeromanual/editor/usingcustomeaseinactions.markdown

  # Applying a Custom Ease

 After creating a SampleCurve, it can be directly applied to an Action.
-The following ZilchScript illustrates how to apply a SampleCurve to an Action that translates an object back and forth.
+The following NadaScript illustrates how to apply a SampleCurve to an Action that translates an object back and forth.

 ```
-class EasedMovement : ZilchComponent
+class EasedMovement : NadaComponent
 {
   [Dependency] var Transform : Transform;